Fionalan727/Chatty-App/README.md

 # ChattyApp Project

 ChattyApp is a simple in-browser chat client with basic functionality.
-URL's linking to images (png, jpg, jpeg, gif, png, svg) will render the image instead.

 The base React code was provided by LHL (<https://github.com/lighthouse-labs/react-simple-boilerplate/>).